pkimber/old-docs-migrated-to-gitlab/source/dev-workflow.rst

 When you would like some help, or you are ready for the code to be reviewed, then create a pull request on GitHub.

+Go to the repository.
+I found a button saying *Compare and pull request* which I clicked and filled in the details.

+  You can add the user name to notify a particular user e.g. ``@pkimber``.

 .. _`git branching`: https://www.pkimber.net/howto/git/branch.html
 .. _`How GitHub Uses GitHub to Build GitHub by Zach Holman`: https://www.youtube.com/watch?v=qyz3jkOBbQY